Creature Feature: Native Fish of the Upper Colorado River Basin

 The rarest of these desert-dwellers, the silver-and-white bonytail chub, has a streamlined body with a very narrow, forked tail.
 The bonytail is a powerful swimmer, navigating with ease through fast-moving waters, and can live up to 50 years.

 The endangered bonytail chub was common throughout the Colorado River Basin, from Mexico to Wyoming, before being almost completely wiped out.
-Now, tens of thousands of fish are raised in hatcheries before being stocked back into the Colorado River Basin, including the Green, White, and Yampa rivers in the upper basin.
-Few survive and consistent river flows, cold water temperatures, ravenous nonnative fish, and dams remain a significant threat to the bonytail chub.
+Now, tens of thousands of fish are raised in hatcheries.
+Then they’re stocked back into the Colorado River Basin, including the Green, White, and Yampa rivers in the upper basin.
+Unfortunately, few survive.
+Consistent river flows, cold water temperatures, ravenous nonnative fish, and dams remain a significant threat to the bonytail chub.

 The humpback chub has, you guessed it, a prominent hump on its upper back.
 This “hunchback” is thought to help the fish navigate swift whitewater in the deep canyons of the Colorado River Basin and also probably helps the chub escape predators, since it’s too big to fit in their mouths.
 Similar to the bonytail, the humpback chub has a silvery, torpedo-shaped body, pointy nose, and forked tail.